 I felt the sweat coming, my fists closing tight.
 My skin felt on fire and that sliminess was going down my throat again.
 I felt like grabbing her head and breaking it like a watermelon over my knee.
 I could even imagine the cracking sound it would make and the blessed silence that would follow.
 Thirty god damn years, that is all I could think about and how I couldn’t go on like this anymore.

 She was walking in front of me with that huge ass of hers, putting more crap into the cart, when she turned to look at me.
 Her mouth was slightly open; her eyes wide as if she was seeing some wondrous thing.
 She looked at me and reached out her hand.
-She said my name softly, like she used to when we still made love, so many years ago I couldn’t even remember the last time.
+She said my name softly as she used to when we still made love, so many years ago I couldn’t even remember the last time.
 But I remembered that sweetness that came on when she said my name like that.
 How I just wanted to bury myself into her soft folds, I didn’t mind her being fat then, and lie there till I died.

 I used to force myself to keep my eyes open just so that I could see her brown ones go dark when she found her pleasure.
 And only then would I let myself go.
-Her skin always smelled so good, like coconut water that flows over your hand when you open one and the smell reaches up to your nostrils in a flash.
+Her skin always smelled so good, like coconut water that flows over your hand when you open one, and the smell reaches up to your nostrils in a flash.

-I rushed to her, knelt by her side, grabbed her hand and softly, like a caress, said her name.
+I rushed to her, knelt by her side, grabbed her hand, and softly, like a caress, said her name.
 Her dead eyes stared straight ahead.
 She would never bitch at me again, laugh at me, and make me hate her till I felt on fire.

 Nor would she fry me up my favorite spicy chicken legs.
-Make sure my pillow case was always clean.
+Make sure my pillowcase was always clean.
 Put cream on my sore shoulder.
 Hold my hand at the movies.
 Hug me close when I got home and had lost another job.

 I kept hearing a keening wail coming from somewhere.
 I felt a hand on my shoulder; it made me realize I was the one making the sound.
-The tears wouldn’t stop falling for a long time nor would the slimy hot textured like spit that went down every time I swallowed.
+The tears wouldn’t stop falling for a long time nor would the slimy hot textured spit that went down every time I swallowed.
 I wanted thirty more years with her and now I would never have them.